nadrane/blog/content/_drafts/2019-08-22-using-pageContext-to-optimize-gatsby-performance.md

 url: optimizing-gatsby-build-times-for-large-websites-using-pagecontext
 ---

-TL;DR Check out the Bulk Requests and pageContext section below to learn how pageContext works.
+TL;DR Check out the [Bulk Requests and pageContext](#fragment1) section below to learn how pageContext works.

-[Gatsby](https://www.gatsbyjs.org/) has become the de facto static site generator because of its dedication to performance, near-infinite flexibility, and it's embrace of modern JavaScript, React, and GraphQL.
+[Gatsby](https://www.gatsbyjs.org/) has become the de facto JavaScript static site generator because of its dedication to performance, near-infinite flexibility, and its embrace of React and GraphQL.
 Like any great tool, however, Gatsby is not without flaws.

-As your site grows, if you're driving your content based on an external API, your site build times will increase as you add more pages.
-Slow build times hinder developer workflows and make deployments challenging.
-In my [previous article](/a-performance-guide-to-gatsbyjs), I talked about optimizing GraphQL queries in Gatsby to decrease page load times.
-This article will focus on how GraphQL queries can be optimized to shorten hour-long build times to seconds.
+If your content is driven by an API, as your site grows, your Gatsby build times will likely increase with every added page.
+Slow build times hinder developer workflows and make deployments cumbersome.
+In my [previous article](/a-performance-guide-to-gatsbyjs), I discussed optimizing GraphQL queries in Gatsby to decrease page load times.
+This article will focus on how GraphQL queries can be optimized to shorten ten minute or even hour-long build times to seconds.

 <!-- more -->